The Brahms Effect with Tom Allen

 Program

-Gerald Finzi, Five Bagatelles
+Gerald Finzi, from Five Bagatelles

 Samuel Coleridge-Taylor, from Clarinet Quintet